Joramba/Joramba/README.md

 * [Discord](https://discordapp.com/users/298040828813901825/)

 ## About Me
-I’m a second-year student of Poznan University of Technology.
+I’m a third-year student of Poznan University of Technology.
 I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
 I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.
 ## Skills
 * C/C++